apalbright/occ1950_to_occscore/README.md

 How I answer this:

-1. download the 1910, 1920, 1930, 1940 full count census data for only the variables `occ1950` and `occscore` from [ipums](https://usa.ipums.org/usa-action/variables/group)
+1. download the 1910, 1920, 1930, 1940 full count census data for only the variables `occ1950` and `occscore` from [ipums](https://usa.ipums.org/usa-action/variables/group) (downloaded on 6-19-24)
 2. append those together and limit to distinct instances of the 2 variable values -- see `occ1950_to_occscores.R` for code for this

 You're done!
 See `occ1950_to_occscores_(1910-40).csv` for the result.